wang-nancy/Gripper-robot/FEA-process-documentation.md

 actuation):

 - **Central pushrod (slider):** moves axially to actuate all 5 jaws simultaneously.
-  75 mm long, stroke from 11.69 mm (fully open) to 45.64 mm (fully closed) — about 33.95 mm of linear travel.
+  75 mm long, stroke from 11.69 mm (fully open) to 45.64 mm (fully closed), about 33.95 mm of linear travel.
 - **5 jaw assemblies:** at 72° intervals.
 Each jaw pivots on a fixed pin in the bracket and is driven by a crank link connected to the pushrod.